 This is the most obvious answer.
 We all know that the library checks out books.
-Simply peruse the aisles or ask for guidance by one of the friendly librarians, present your library card, and the book is yours for the next week.
+Simply peruse the aisles or ask for guidance from one of the friendly librarians, present your library card, and the book is yours for the next week.

-If you're not done with it, come back to the library and extend for another week.
+If you’re not done with it, come back to the library and extend it for another week.
 Unless the book is popular and in demand, you can usually extend your borrowing period twice.
 Some libraries even allow you to extend your borrowing period online!

-2. Audiobooks and eBooks Available 24/7
+2. Audiobooks And eBooks Available 24/7

 If carrying around a stack of paper with a binder on it (aka a book) isn’t your thing, many libraries offer audiobooks and eBooks that you can listen to or read on your computer, eReader, tablet, or phone.
 Best of all, there are no late fees in case you forget to bring it back in time.
 At the end of your borrowing period, you just lose access to the book.